kayake/cerberus/README.md

 cerberus > config --set proxy.protocol http
 ```

-In the file it should look like this:
+The file should be formatted as follows:

 ```yaml
 proxy: